Leominster railway station: History

-Both branches were however closed to passenger traffic by British Railways in the 1950s – services to Worcester ended in 1952 and to Kington in 1955.
+Both branches were closed to passenger traffic by British Railways in the 1950s; services to Worcester ended in 1952 and to Kington in 1955.

 Facilities

-The station has a ticket office on platform 1, that is staffed on a part-time basis on weekdays only (06:55 – 13:25).
+The station has a ticket office on platform 1, which is staffed on a part-time basis on weekdays only (06:55 – 13:25).
 There is a self-service ticket machine provided for use outside of these times and for collecting pre-paid tickets.

-Platform 2 has a shelter only, whilst there are customer help points, digital information displays and automatic announcements provided to offer train running details on both sides.
+Platform 2 has a shelter, with customer help points, digital information displays and automatic announcements provided to offer train running details on both sides.
 Though the footbridge linking the platforms has stairs, level access is provided to each platform.

-Service today
+Service

-Leominster now sees a regular service to important cities.
-The Monday-Saturday off-peak service is:
+Leominster has the following general Monday-Saturday off-peak service, with all trains operated by Transport for Wales: